 Does a Range Need GFCI Protection?

-The NEC has been steadily expanding requirements for ground-fault circuit-interrupter (GFCI) protection, and the 2020 edition now stipulates that 240-volt outlets must also have it if they are in locations in which GFCI protection would be required for 120-volt outlets, according to IAEI Magazine.
+The NEC has been steadily expanding requirements for ground-fault circuit-interrupter (GFCI) protection, and the 2020 edition now stipulates that 240-volt outlets must also have it if they are in locations in which GFCI protection would be required for 120-volt outlets.
 This means that a stove outlet located within 6 feet of the kitchen sink must have GFCI protection.

 This rule applies to new construction only, so you don't have to relocate your existing outlet or replace it with a GFCI outlet if it's too close to the sink.
 It's a new rule, so finding a 240-volt GFCI outlet may be challenging if you want to make the change or you want to install a new circuit.
 It's usually a better idea to install a GFCI breaker in the panel, which performs the same function, satisfies code and is easier to find and install.